CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ### Prerequisites: Setting up an Outlook account

-1. On your virtual machine, open the Edge browser and navigate to the [Outlook sign-up page](https://outlook.live.com/).
+1. On your virtual machine, open a new tab in an Edge browser and navigate to the [Outlook sign-up page](https://outlook.live.com/).

 1. Click **"Create free account"**: On the Outlook sign-up page, locate and click the **"Create free account"** or **"Sign up"** button to start the registration process.